 The educational purpose of the college is best served by this freedom of expression.
 Students are free to take reasoned exception to the data or views offered in any course of study and to reserve judgment about matters of opinion, but they are responsible for learning the content of any course of study for which they are enrolled.
 Student performance will be evaluated on a broad academic basis, not on opinions or conduct in matters unrelated to academic standards.

 These standards within the district and college are consistent amongst courses regardless of modality.
 To ensure that DE/CE courses are mindful of Academic Freedom, faculty are trained in best practices and encouraged to embed a standardized “Start Here” module for online courses that teaches students about Academic Freedom and “Netiquette”.
 This fosters an atmosphere that promotes and sustains Academic Freedom.
+(DE Start Here Module)

 Analysis and Evaluation: